paulmakepeace/descrypi/README.md

 # Descry Pi

-Find Pi(s) on your network without connecting a keyboard and monitor, or digging around in DHCP lease tables!
+Find [headless](https://en.wikipedia.org/wiki/Headless_computer) Pi(s) on your network without connecting a keyboard and monitor, or digging around in DHCP lease tables!

+In addition to scanning, `descrypi` can perform operations on all Pi hosts,

+* check they're up (ping)
+* copy SSH keys
+* change default passwords
+* show local and remote network configurations
+* run arbitrary commands remotely using `ssh`

-Then, using auto-generated inventory files, harness the power of Ansible to setup your cluster.
+Not only that, `descrypi` will create an [inventory file](https://docs.ansible.com/ansible/latest/network/getting_started/first_inventory.html) so you can harness the power of [Ansible](https://docs.ansible.com/ansible/latest/index.html) to continue setting up your cluster.

 It currently works with [Raspberry Pi](https://www.raspberrypi.org) (fully) and [Rock Pi](http://rockpi.org) (partially).